Is lying OK?

 The Bell Pottinger scandal has, it was felt, gone some way to help put ethics higher up the agenda and help with the industry’s credibility.

-Overall, this was a heartening session that showed practitioners are committed to doing the right thing with a real sense of outrage about people who shirk their moral responsibilities and credit being generously given to businesses who put the welfare of their people as a top priority.
+Overall, this was a heartening session that showed practitioners are committed to doing the right thing.
+The real sense of outrage was reserved for people who shirk their moral responsibilities.
+While credit being generously given to businesses who put the welfare of their people as a top priority.
 And always pay their bills.

 As a reminder of best practice, here is the PRCA’s charter: A member firm shall have a positive duty to observe the highest standards in the practice of public relations.
 Furthermore, a member has the responsibility at all times to deal fairly and honestly with clients, past and present, fellow members and professionals, the public relations profession, other professions, suppliers, intermediaries, the media of communication, employees and above all else the public.